Michael Caswell Photography

 I personally photograph every wedding

-A somewhat common practice in this industry is for a photographer to accept multiple bookings for a given day and time, and then as the date approaches, they put out a call on social media to find photographers, who they subcontract to actually shoot these events.
+A somewhat common practice in this industry is for a photographer to behave as a broker of sorts, accepting multiple bookings for a given day and time, and then as the date approaches, they put out a call on social media to find photographers, who they subcontract to actually shoot these events.
 This is different from a studio that has multiple photographers (such as a husband and wife, and perhaps other regular associate shooters who enjoy photographing weddings but don't want the responsibility and time commitment of running their own business), and during the booking process you can review the work of each and decide which one you would like to use as the main photographer for your wedding, which is perfectly fine.

 But I strongly disagree with the practice of simply booking a couple's wedding, and then a few weeks before the event, desperately trying to scrounge up any available photographer to shoot it.

-It's understandable from a purely business-minded point of view, as I know firsthand the pain of leaving money on the table when I get repeated inquiries for dates on which I am already booked, and indeed the thought of saying yes to all of these couples is tempting.
+It's understandable from a purely business-minded point of view, as I know firsthand the pain of leaving money on the table when I get repeated inquiries on dates for which I am already booked, and indeed the thought of saying yes to all of these couples is tempting.

 But while there is nothing ethically wrong with this (as long as it is fully and openly disclosed to the couple early in the inquiry process, well in advance of signing the contract), and would result in significantly more revenue if I were to adopt this business model, it’s simply not something that I would feel comfortable engaging in.
 I take great pride in the images I create and in the high level of personal service I provide to my clients, and would not feel right about making it a standard procedure to send a random subcontracted photographer (no matter how good I thought they were) to handle the single-most important aspect of the job.